Seward

 Driving by car or bus is quite scenic as well, and a little shorter… it usually takes a little under 3 hours with a couple of stops to make the 125 mile trip.
 The Park Connection Motorcoach offers two trips per day between Anchorage and Seward, including special departures from the pier on cruise ship days, as well as same-day connecting service to Talkeetna and Denali Park.
 If you are traveling roundtrip, consider taking the train one-way and the bus the other.
 One-way rental cars are available in Seward through Hertz Car Rentals.

-Royal Caribbean Cruises, Norwegian Cruise Line, Celebrity Cruises and Regent Seven Seas Cruises all use Seward to embark and disembark passengers on their seven night cruises between Seward and Vancouver BC.
+Royal Caribbean Cruises and Celebrity Cruises all use Seward to embark and disembark passengers on their seven night cruises between Seward and Vancouver BC.
 While many of these passengers do not overnight in Seward, we highly recommend that cruise ship passengers do just that, and we can even help with the arrangements.

 Where to Stay